 - Decreased quality of life.

 If you or someone you care about has sustained a traumatic brain injury, you may be experiencing the fear of how you will face the future, or you may frustrated by the inability to do what you could do prior to the injury.
-It is important that you speak with an attorney familiar with South Carolina brain injury law.
+It is important that you speak with an experienced brain injury lawyer.
 At the Louthian Law Firm, we have 80 years of experience helping families deal with TBIs and other personal injuries.
 You can rest assured that we will work hard to protect your interests.
 You can reach us at our toll free number: (803) 454-1200.